-When someone in their circle goes out of their way to warn you about them, it would probably do you some good to pay close attention to what they have to say.
+When people in their circle go out of their way to warn you about them, it would probably do you some good to pay close attention to what they have to say.

-When people in your circle tell you that they’re getting bad vibes from a new person in your life, you better listen.
+When people in your circle tell you that they’re getting bad vibes from a new person in your life, you’d better off listening.

 Keep in mind that none of these things, on their own, are airtight indicators that someone isn’t a good person.
 After all, all of us are flawed by design.